MohitNath007/Health-Insurance-Cross-Sell-Prediction---Classification-Capstone-Project/README.md

 Policy Sales Channel: Anonymized code for the customer outreach channel
 Vintage: Number of days the customer has been associated with the company
-Response: Whether the customer is interested in vehicle insurance Main Libraries Used:
+Response: Whether the customer is interested in vehicle insurance These numbers correspond to the fields in your dataset.

+Main Libraries Used:

 Pandas: for data manipulation and aggregation